 3. Merriman’s Kauai

-Merriman’s Kauai is perfect for those seeking a more traditional sit down experience.
-This farm-to-table restaurant ensures that more than 90% of the ingredients used are sourced from local and sustainable farmers and fisherman.
+Merriman’s Kauai is perfect for those seeking a more traditional sit-down experience.
+This farm-to-table restaurant ensures that more than 90% of the ingredients used are sourced from local and sustainable farmers and fishermen.

 The restaurant occupies what was once an old Hawaii plantation, and the outdoor patio looks over a vast field with distant views of the ocean.